-Transcription & Translation Services
+Transcription - Translation

 Austria-Hungary was a multi-ethnic empire where 13 officially recognized languages were spoken.
 Accordingly, geographical names are sometimes spelled differently.
-This also applies to given names.
+This also applies to surnames and given names.
 To overcome language and spelling challenges, I cooperate with genealogists across the various regions.

 The majority of records is in old German handwriting (German script, Kurrent, Sütterlin).
 The older ones are in Latin.